asam-ev/qc-opendrive/README.md

 [This folder](tests/data/examples/) contains the valid and invalid sample OpenDrive files of the rules that need to be implemented in the future.
 It can be used as a reference for anyone who wants to contribute to the implementation of the rules.

+Contributions of valid and invalid OpenDrive sample files are also welcome.
+New sample files can be added to [the same folder](tests/data/examples/).